FAQs

 How many children will be in my child's class?

-We have a maximum of 14 children in the program at any one time, with an adult-to-child ratio of 1:7.
-Rather than traditional age-based classrooms, we offer a mixed-age environment where children of different ages learn and play together as one community.
+We have a maximum of 12 children in the program at any one time.
+We offer a mixed-age environment where children of different ages learn and play together as one community.
 We believe mixed-age groups foster natural mentorship, collaboration, and empathy.
 Younger children learn by observing and interacting with older peers, while older children develop confidence, leadership, and a deeper understanding as they guide and support those younger than them.
-This kind of environment mirrors how children have learned for most of human history—through play, exploration, and connection across ages.
+This kind of environment mirrors how children have learned for most of human history through play, exploration, and connection across ages.

 Is your program only for homeschooling families?